Mobius1/MetroCQL/README.md

 ----

  #### ⚠️ This is WIP.
-There may be bugs, crashes, etc. Check the to-do list for further info. ⚠️
+There may be bugs, crashes, etc. Check the issues / bugs list and to-do list for further info. ⚠️

 ----